DevTeamQualtiva/WorldOfWarCraft-WebSite/README.md

 [Foros](http://apocalypsecore.tk/foro) Soon - Pronto

 ## Version actual: v2
+Use of this CMS is at your own risk.
+Since it is in development.

 #Cambios para esta revisión
 + Estilo de la web WoW, Battle.net y Account